Aliases for JMY Gene

 GeneCards Summary for JMY Gene

 JMY (Junction Mediating And Regulatory Protein, P53 Cofactor) is a Protein Coding gene.
-Among its related pathways are Direct p53 effectors.
+Diseases associated with JMY include wiskott-aldrich syndrome.
+Among its related pathways are Gene Expression and Direct p53 effectors.
 GO annotations related to this gene include actin binding and transcription coactivator activity.
 An important paralog of this gene is WHAMM.

 UniProtKB/Swiss-Prot for JMY Gene

 Acts both as a nuclear p53/TP53-cofactor and a cytoplasmic regulator of actin dynamics depending on conditions.
 In nucleus, acts as a cofactor that increases p53/TP53 response via its interaction with p300/EP300.
 Increases p53/TP53-dependent transcription and apoptosis, suggesting an important role in p53/TP53 stress response such as DNA damage.
 In cytoplasm, acts as a nucleation-promoting factor for both branched and unbranched actin filaments.
 Activates the Arp2/3 complex to induce branched actin filament networks.
 Also catalyzes actin polymerization in the absence of Arp2/3, creating unbranched filaments.
 Contributes to cell motility by controlling actin dynamics.
 May promote the rapid formation of a branched actin network by first nucleating new mother filaments and then activating Arp2/3 to branch off these filaments.
 The p53/TP53-cofactor and actin activator activities are regulated via its subcellular location (By similarity).